 The Chicago City Council has passed a series of ordinances restricting the issuance of liquor licenses in various locations throughout the City.
 These restrictions may apply to licenses for consumption on premises, taverns, private social clubs, and stores selling package goods.
 Restaurant services are generally not subject to these restrictions.

 The moratorium ordinances also significantly restrict the transfer of existing liquor establishments to new owners.
 Presently, there are six limited exceptions in the liquor ordinance that permit existing locations in a moratorium to legally be transferred.
 The following transfers are permitted:

-If the above exceptions do not apply to you, the transfer of a license may only be approved after the new applicant obtains the concent of 51% of the legal registered voters within 500 ft. of the business.
+If the above exceptions do not apply to you, the transfer of a license may only be approved if the local alderman introduces an ordinance to lift the moratorium.
 Please see a case manager for petition forms and specific details.

-Proximity to Churches, Schools, Homes for the Aged, Day Care Centers
+Proximity to Churches, Schools, Homes for the Aged

 Licenses for the retail sale of alcoholic liquor will not be issued for establishments within 100 feet of any church (some exceptions to this rule exist pertaining to locations near churches), school (other than an institution of higher learning), hospital, or home for the aged or indigent.
-In some cases, day care centers may be classified as schools.
 Distances are measured in several ways: the distance from a church is measured from the property line of the licensed premises to the nearest part of any building used for worship services or educational programs; the distance from a school is measured from the property line of the school to the property line of the premises to be licensed.
 Streets, alleys and public ways are included in the measurements mentioned above.

 Proximity to Libraries